Isa Halim: Senior

+On 29 February 2012, he scored his first international goal in a 7–1 lost against Iraq during the 2014 FIFA World Cup qualification at the Grand Hamad Stadium.

+Coaching career

+Singapore Sports School

+After hanging up his playing boots in 2017, Isa made the switch to coaching where he became the Singapore Sports School football head coach.
+In 2023, he guided them to win the 'B' Division boys’ League One championship final where it was the school's first national title since 2018.

+Tokyo Verdy

+As part of the ‘Coaches Overseas Attachment’ pilot programme by 'Unleash The Roar' football project, Isa alongside Noh Alam Shah embarked on an overseas coaching attachment with Japanese top-flight club Tokyo Verdy of the J1 League.
+Both Isa and Alam Shah are the first batch of coaches under the programme where they will be immersed in the day-to-day running of the club.
+The duo hold an Asian Football Confederation ‘A’ Diploma Coaching license, and will be support coaches for the Japanese team.
+They have started their overseas coaching attachment with Tokyo Verdy since 24 May 2024 and will be with the club until 10 December 2024.

+Tanjong Pagar United

+On 28 August 2025, Isa was announced as Tanjong Pagar United assistant coach working under Noh Alam Shah at the club.

 Personal life

 According to an interview done in November 2007, Isa only got interested in football after watching a match Singapore and Malaysia with his grandfather.
 Isa started playing football competitively when he was 13 years old, back in his secondary school days, playing for Greenridge Secondary School.
 But it was only two years later when he got selected for Woodlands Wellington's and Singapore Under-16 teams did he take football seriously.

+Sponsorship and media

 Isa used to front the football side of things for German-sportswear company, Adidas in Singapore along with other teammates in the national team like Lionel Lewis.
 In February 2008, he with a dozen other world-renowned footballers like Lionel Messi, Arjen Robben and David Villa graced the Adidas worldwide launch of the F50 TUNiT football boot at the Centre Convencions Internacional in Barcelona, Spain.

+In 2015, Isa became the NKF Ambassador where he promotes healthy living and prevent kidney disease.

-He has switched over to Puma along with other Singaporean footballers such as Shi Jiayi, Juma'at Jantan, Lionel Lewis and Erwan Gunawan.
+In 2020, He has switched over to Puma along with other Singaporean footballers such as Shi Jiayi, Juma'at Jantan, Lionel Lewis and Erwan Gunawan.